kingsdigitallab/zoonyper/docs/source/getting-started/tutorials/setting-up-your-first-project.rst

   project = Project("input-directory")

-If you are interested in other ways to set up a project, check out the "Loading a project" tutorial.
-[TODO: LINK]
+If you are interested in other ways to set up a project, check out the :ref:`loading a project` tutorial.
+(The method shown here is equivalent to :ref:`"Option 2: Specifying directory with required files" <loading-project-option-2>`)

 Optional: Disambiguating subjects
 =================================